 Walk through behind the scenes of Bangkok at your own pace.

-It is quite easy to explore Bangkok by walking and public transportation.
-Especially, walking tour is recommended by many locals as you can stroll around Bangkok at your own pace while learning its rich history and witnessing the behind the scenes of Bangkok.
+It is quite easy to explore Bangkok by foot and public transportation.
+Locals especially recommend walking tours that allow you to stroll around Bangkok at your own pace while learning its rich history and witnessing the behind the scenes of Bangkok.

 If you decided to explore the charm of Bangkok City on foot, here are the most recommended areas of Bangkok for walking tours.